ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - 1 free nat 20 to use whenever
 - Free +5 to any roll
 - Now have a GTD (Goblin Transmitted Disease)
+- Bell of the Whale.
+I now have a nemesis but get very clear direction of my biggest goal.
 # Stats
 - Proficiency Bonus - (+3)
 - Strength - 15 (+2)